McMinnville Scottish Festival .. We’re putting the “Mac” back in McMinnville

-The Celtic Heritage Alliance is going to build on that Scottish connection and bring the “Mac” back in McMinnville in 2018 with the McMinnville Scottish Festival!
-Join us June 9th and 10th at Linfield College
+The Celtic Heritage Allicance is going to build on that Scottish connection and bring the “Mac” back in McMinnville in 2019 with the McMinnville Scottish Festival!
+Join us June 8th & 9th at Linfield College.

 Celtic Heritage Alliance Board Profiles

 As the current President of the Celtic Heritage Alliance, Chris welcomes you to the first annual Scottish Festival and Highland games in his home town of McMinnville.
-Community leadership is a passion for Chris as he actively serves as Chair of the Board for the McMinnville Chamber of Commerce, is serving his 9th year as a lay member of the Yamhill County Budget Committee and as Treasurer of the REAL Heroes organization.
-Chris has spent over the last 5 years at Oregon Mutual Insurance Group as their Government Affairs and Project Manager.
+Community leadership is a passion for Chris as he actively serves as past chair of the Board for the McMinnville Chamber of Commerce, Chris has spent over the last 6 years at Oregon Mutual Insurance Group as their Government Affairs and Project Manager.
 He enjoys getting outdoors with his family, fishing, camping, and playing golf.
-Chris lives in McMinnville with his wife Niki and three children, Lauren (14), Ava (12), and Davis (10).
+Chris lives in McMinnville with his wife Niki and three children, Lauren (15), Ava (13), and Davis (11).

 Vice President/Athletic Director

 Dave is currently an IT Specialist who works for Hagan Hamilton Insurance Solutions in McMinnville.
-In addition to volunteering as Treasurer for the Celtic Heritage Alliance, he and his wife Naomi own and run an IT consulting Firm (My System Shield LLC) and a property management company (Mahn Property Management LLC).
-When Dave isn’t working he enjoys spending time with his wife Naomi and three boys Isaiah, Gabriel, and Corban..
+In addition to volunteering as Treasurer for the Celtic Heritage Alliance, he serves on the board of directors for the McMinnville Chamber of Commerce, he and his wife Naomi own and run an IT consulting Firm (My System Shield LLC) and a property management company (Mahn Property Management LLC).
+When Dave isn’t working he enjoys spending time with his wife Naomi and three boys Isaiah, Gabriel, and Corban.

 Gretchen enjoyed attending Highland Games as a spectator before being dared in 2012 to go to her first practice and was immediately hooked.
 She was honored to attend the 2014 World Masters in Inverness, Scotland.
 She has been an Athletics Judge for 3 years Originally from Boston, her Scottish roots go back to Middle Ages and also include connections to each of the six Celtic Nations.